tkuenneth/polyglot_cheatsheet/docs/index.md

 The cheat sheet does not want to judge.
 No language is considered better or superior.
 So, the cheat sheet aims to be a humble tool to help you understand and appreciate similarities and differences.

+### Contributions

+The polyglot cheat sheet is a collection of markdown files.
+You can find the repo on [GitHub](https://github.com/tkuenneth/polyglot_cheatsheet).
+It is released under the terms of the [Apache-2.0 license](Apache-2.0 license).
+If you feel that something should be added, please do so.
+If you find out that something is wrong, please contribute, too.
+The [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) has a nice overview of the markdown syntax.

+### How to use the cheat sheet

 If you want to try something quickly, there is no need to install a complete IDE.
-You can find so-called REPLs on the web.
-The term REPL means **R**ead-**E**valuate-**P**rint-Loop.
+You can find so-called *REPL*s on the web.
+The term means **R**ead-**E**valuate-**P**rint-Loop.
 Such tools work like this:

 1. Enter a command or expression
 2. The input is processed